ElenaAntonelli/Semi-Supervised-Learning-Methods-and-Implementations/README.md

 ## 📂 Repository Structure

-The repository is organized into two main sections:
+The repository is organized into three main sections:
 - `classification/` contains implementations of semi-supervised classification methods
 - `clustering/` contains implementations of semi-supervised clustering algorithms
+- `images/` contains selected figures used to summarize the experimental results

 ```text
 ├── classification/